Top Organizations That Help With Funeral Expenses

 A funeral service or memorial is a special way to honor your loved one and say goodbye.
 But planning a funeral and dealing with finances can feel like an impossible task while grieving a loss.

-Whether money has been tight for a while, or a loved one passed away unexpectedly, it’s important to remember that there are places to turn for help during this difficult time.
-This guide lists information on government programs and organizations that help with funeral expenses.
+Whether money has been tight for a while, or a loved one passed away unexpectedly, it’s important to remember that there are places to turn for help with funeral costs during this difficult time.
+This guide lists information on government programs and nonprofit organizations that help with funeral expenses.

 How much do funerals cost?

-The cost of funeral services is something most people don’t think about until they are in the unfortunate situation of having to say goodbye to a loved one.
+The cost of funeral services is something most people don’t think about before they are in the unfortunate situation of having to say goodbye to a loved one.

-According to the National Funeral Directors Association, the average funeral is between $6,000 and $8,500.
-These figures don’t take into account other items we have come to associate with funerals, such as refreshments, obituary pamphlets, and flowers.
+According to the National Funeral Directors Association, the average funeral is between $5,100 and $9,100.
+These figures don’t take into account other items we have come to associate with funerals, such as hospital bills if they were in poor health, refreshments, obituary pamphlets, and flowers.

-Funerals may be less expensive if you do not use a funeral home, but the downside to opting out of their services is having to navigate the process alone.
+Funerals may be less expensive if you do not use a funeral home, but the downside to opting out of these services is having to navigate the process alone.

 Charities that help with funeral costs